WebAssembly/component-model/design/mvp/CanonicalABI.md

   assert(not e.copying() and code == event_code and index == i)
   return [payload]
 ```
-A non-`async`-typed function export that has not yet returned a value
-unconditionally traps if it transitively attempts to make a synchronous call to
-`cancel-read` or `cancel-write` (regardless of whether the cancellation would
-have completed without blocking).
-There is also a trap if there is not
-currently an async copy in progress (sync copies do not expect or check for
+Cancellation traps if there is not currently an async copy in progress (sync
-cancellation and thus cannot be cancelled, and repeatedly cancelling the same
+copies do not expect or check for cancellation and thus cannot be cancelled, and
-async copy after the first call blocked is not allowed).
-Lastly, there is a
+repeatedly cancelling the same async copy after the first call blocked is not
-trap if attempting to synchronously cancel a stream operation when the stream
+allowed).
+There is also a trap if attempting to synchronously cancel a stream
-end is already being asynchronously waited on by a waitable set.
+operation when the stream end is already being asynchronously waited on by a
+waitable set.

 The *first* check for `e.has_pending_event()` catches the case where the copy has
 already racily finished, in which case we must *not* call `cancel()`.
 Calling